David Dickson (minister): Protests

+Academic career

+He was appointed the first Professor of Divinity at Glasgow University in January 1640 and later that year was elected Moderator of the General Assembly.

-In 1643 he was appointed, along with Alexander Henderson and David Calderwood, to draw up a 'Directory for Public Worship,' and he was also joint author with James Durham, who afterwards succeeded him in the professorship in Glasgow, of The Sum of Saving Knowledge, frequently printed along with the Westminster Confession of Faith and catechisms, although it never received the formal sanction of the church.
-In 1650 he was translated to the divinity chair of the university of Edinburgh, where he delivered an inaugural address in Latin, which was translated by George Sinclair into English, and, under the name of 'Truth's Victory over Error,' was published as Sinclair's own in 1684.
+In 1643 he was appointed, along with Alexander Henderson and David Calderwood, to draw up a 'Directory for Public Worship'.
+He was also joint author with James Durham, who afterwards succeeded him in the professorship in Glasgow, of The Sum of Saving Knowledge, frequently printed along with the Westminster Confession of Faith and catechisms, although it never received the formal sanction of the church.

+In 1650 he took a new post as Professor of Divinity at Edinburgh University.
+He delivered an inaugural address in Latin, which was translated by George Sinclair into English, and, under the name of 'Truth's Victory over Error,' was published as Sinclair's own in 1684.
 The piracy having been detected, it was republished with Dickson's name attached and a Life of Dickson by Robert Wodrow in 1752.

+He was appointed to St Giles Cathedral (second charge) by the Town Council 12 April 1650, and admitted shortly after.
+Dickson was for a second time Moderator of Assembly 21 July 1652.

 In 1650 he was appointed by the committee of the kirk one of a deputation to congratulate Charles II on his arrival in Scotland.

-For declining to take the oath of supremacy at the Restoration he was ejected from his chair; he gradually failed in health and died in the beginning of 1663.
-His wife was Margaret Roberton, a daughter of Archibald Roberton of Stonehall (the youngest son of John Roberton, the 9th Laird of Earnock) and sister of James Roberton, Lord Bedlay.
-They had three sons, of whom John, the eldest, was clerk to the exchequer in Scotland, and Alexander, the second son, was professor of Hebrew in the university of Edinburgh.
-The third son, Robert, born in 1630 in Irvine, Ayrshire settled in Ulster, Ireland in 1666.
+Later life

+For declining to take the oath of supremacy at the Restoration he was ejected from his chair in October 1662 he was deprived; he died at the end of that year (buried 31 December).